Term: Fall 2025

 Binary and Data Representations

-• Topics: number systems, integer/float/char binary formats, struct layouts, endianess, bit ops
+• Topics: number systems, integer/float/char binary formats, struct layouts, endianess

 • Read: Chapter 4.1-4.9